aymericbeaumet/squeeze/readme.md

 [![github](https://img.shields.io/github/issues/aymericbeaumet/squeeze?style=flat-square&logo=github)](https://github.com/aymericbeaumet/squeeze/issues)

-[squeeze](https://github.com/aymericbeaumet/squeeze) enables to extract rich data from text.
+[squeeze](https://github.com/aymericbeaumet/squeeze) enables to extract rich information from text (raw, JSON, HTML, YAML, etc).

+It has proven to be particularly useful to optimize a work environment.
 It is meant to be orthogonal to tools like xargs(1) and open(1).
+See [integrations](#integrations) for some practical uses.

 ## Install